 Another option is for a borrower with home equity to secure a Home Equity Line of Credit (HELOC) to finance the purchase of their business.
 This may be an easier option for a borrower with equity since these loans tend to be easier to obtain and cheaper than an SBA loan, particularly if the SBA loan will require collateralizing the buyer’s real estate anyway.

 If you are interested in selling your restaurant, Mission Peak Brokers can help.
 We are highly experienced and knowledgeable about restaurant business sales, including bars, cafes, nightclubs, etc. We have closed numerous eatery business sales in the Bay Area.
-We have represented sellers and buyers.
+We have represented restaurant owners and restaurant buyers for business loans for restaurants.

 In addition to business sales, we also provide commercial real estate sales and business/commercial financing including restaurant business loans.
 Contact us today for additional information.